 For this survey, drivers self-reported their earnings and total income and provided screenshots from Uber to back up their claims.
 What the survey shows is rather remarkable.

+The survey polled over 2,600 drivers with 62,583 paid hours totaling $1,027,585 in earnings.
 Here’s the breakdown of median hourly income for the various vehicle types:

 - UberX drivers earn $13.70/hour